 Wireless Transmission Range

-Because these headphones transmit their signal without wires, there is a limit how far they can send this signal.
 A quick measurement from the TV to the senior or elderly person’s favorite chair will help you determine what distance you need.
-But, unless you have an abnormally large room, most will work if the distance is less that 100 feet.
+But, unless you have an abnormally large room, most will work if the distance is less than 100 feet.

 Battery Life

-Think about how much the user will be using them everyday and make sure you buy the headphones that have at least that much time on a single charge.
+Think about how much the user will be using them every day and make sure you buy the headphones that have at least that much time on a single charge.
 More is better unless you don’t mind charging the batteries daily.

-Also, think about how the batteries will be charged.
-The best solution for most older adults is a charging dock that they can simply set the headphones into once they need charged.
 This option is a simpler setup compared to having to plug a charging cable into the headphones which could be more difficult for some elderly people.
 Especially if they have arthritis or early dementia.

 Ease of Use

-Not every senior or elderly person is comfortable with technology like this, so it’s critical to choose easy to use headphones for this group.
+Not every senior or elderly person is comfortable with technology like this, so it’s critical to choose easy-to-use headphones for this group.
 If they are afraid of them, they won’t use them.

 Sound Quality

 So, sound quality is important – especially at the higher volumes that TV headphones are used.
-You want to make sure they don’t play distortion or interference especially at loud volumes.
+You want to make sure they don’t play distortion or interference, especially at loud volumes.

 How TV Headphones and Earbuds Help Seniors